FAQ

 Everything you need to know about the federal onshore oil and gas leasing program

-Below, you can find answers to several frequently asked questions (FAQs) primarily focused on onshore federal oil and gas leasing to help you understand how the leasing system works, why recent rules were badly needed, and what all of this means for taxpayers.
+Below, you can find answers to several frequently asked questions (FAQs) primarily focused on onshore federal oil and gas leasing to help you understand how the leasing system works, what recent legislation and rules have been implemented, and what all of this means for taxpayers.

-For further, more in-depth information, visit our page on how recent reforms to the federal leasing system modernized the federal leasing system and secured a fair return for taxpayers.
+For more in-depth information, visit our page on how recent reforms to the federal leasing system modernized it and secured a fair return for taxpayers.

 As its name implies, the Bureau of Land Management (BLM) under the U.S. Department of the Interior (DOI) is responsible for managing 245 million acres of land owned by the federal government.
 This includes managing all activities on the land, from recreation and conservation to grazing and the production of natural resources like hardrock minerals, coal, oil, and natural gas.
 The federal government also owns development rights underneath private lands, so the BLM manages 700 million acres of “mineral estate.”
 The BLM’s rules and processes for managing how companies explore for and develop oil and natural gas on federal lands are referred to as the “federal oil and gas program.”